olucasfreitas/angular-cpf-validation/README.md

 This project was made with the objective to validate a CPF number from a client

+## Getting started

+First you need to install the necessary dependencies, to do this, run `yarn | npm install | pnpm install `

 ## Frontend server

-Run `yarn | npm | pnpm start:frontend` for a dev server.
+Inside the project folder, run `yarn | npm | pnpm start:frontend` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Back-end mock server